-Three local bands played throughout each of the three days, each taking a four turn on the grandstand backdrop by the manmade lake.
+Three local bands played throughout each of the three days, each taking a four-hour turn on the grandstand backdrop by the manmade lake.

 Police roamed the park, but as with years past, they hadn’t expected any violence or destruction of property.
 It would be a weekend like those past; noisy, and uneventful.
 People would go home each of the next three nights and have nothing but good things to say.

-On the beginning of the holiday weekend, Father Larry Millen gave the opening and closing prayers and wished that the weekend to be a great success and boon to the community.
+On the beginning of the holiday weekend, Father Larry Millen gave the opening and closing prayers and wished that the weekend to be an enormous success and boon to the community.

-Both the Mayor and the Captain, Raymond Todd, followed Father Millen in the opening statements, wishing everyone to have a great time but to be safe and careful, and mindful of the law.
+Both the Mayor and Captain Raymond Todd, followed Father Millen in the opening statements, wishing everyone to have a wonderful time but to be safe and careful, and mindful of the law.